AnotherJohnH/picoX21H/README.md

 + arm-none-eabi-gcc
 + cmake via UNIX make or auto detection of ninja if installed
 + Python3
++ SDL2 (only for native test target)

 ### Build

 Being developed on MacOS but should build on Linux too.

-Indirect build of all supported targets, rpipico and rpipico2 with cmake and make (or ninja)...
+Indirect build for supported targets, rpipico and rpipico2 with cmake and make (or ninja)...

     make